 Integrating structured and unstructured data

 Business enterprises can derive value from their data by combining their structured and unstructured data analysis rather than simply focussing on either of them.
 While structured data represents the “what” of customer understanding (example, purchase histories, demographic data), unstructured data represents the “how and why” of the customers (examples, product reviews, feedback comments).

-An integrated approach to analyse both these data sets together can lead to more deep and productive insights from customer data.
+An integrated approach to analyze both these data sets together can lead to more deep and productive insights from customer data.

 Building a business case for data